 So to avoid this, avoid traditional crunches, and spending too much time focusing on just your mid section during strength training.
 You can do yourself more damage then good.
 I learned this the hard way.
 Plus, who wants great abs, and to not tone up everywhere else, as well?

-4) Belly binding.
+4) Belly binding

-5) Partial genetics.
+5) Partial genetics

-Just as they say stretchmarks are genetic, and my mom had those to after only 2 small babies, and I do not…there is no reason to feel doomed over genetics at all.
+Just as they say stretch marks are genetic, and my mom had those to after only 2 small babies, and I do not.
+There is no reason to feel doomed over genetics at all.
 It may have something to do with it, but it’s not an exact science that is for sure…not unless I have been adopted, along with a few of my close friends who have great abs, despite their own mothers.
 There may be a partial connection, but don’t lose hope.
 Read on.

 It’s a fact that lack of water not only causes dehydration, but also bloat.
 Who knew?
 You might have thought the opposite but trust me, that thought is wrong.
-You need water in your muscles to make them more responsive to exercise anyhow, and to replenish any water that has been perspired out of your pores.
+You need water in your muscles to make them more responsive to exercise anyhow and to replenish any water that has been perspired out of your pores.

 This helps to cut down on the bloat that at certain times can make us look pregnant, especially at certain times of the month ladies…I know I’ll keep drinking my 8-10 glasses a day, despite hating the taste.
 I do try for even more, but it’s hard with the kids to remember all of the time.

 Try some lemon or lime to spice it up a little, and don’t drink too much caffeine and alcohol.
 These things dehydrate, taking some much needed water out of your skin and body, and can actually CAUSE bloat.
 Just something to think about, next time you reach for that soda pop or wine.
 If you must have your occasional ‘fix’, do compensate by drinking EXTRA amounts of water.
 1 extra glass of water per caffeinated or alcoholic beverage.
 My dad told me to do this years ago.
 A glass of water for every glass of wine.
 I know moms do enjoy wine so bring the water along also so you can re-hydrate!
 It’s important for your entire body and health overall.

-7) Lower your stress levels.
+7) Lower your stress levels

-Whether it sounds weird or not, it has been shown that people who have a high amounts of stress in their lives, over time, tend to accumulate more belly fat, and simply have wider midsections.
-Reduce stress by relaxation breathing, a daily warm bath, meditation, take a Yoga class, and try to find more positive ways to handle the stressful situations you encounter in life.
+Whether it sounds weird or not it has been shown that people who have a high amounts of stress in their lives, over time, tend to accumulate more belly fat, and simply have wider mid-sections.
+Reduce stress by relaxation breathing, a daily warm bath, meditation, take a yoga class, and try to find more positive ways to handle the stressful situations you encounter in life.
 It may just make some difference!

-8) Sleep more consistently.
+8) Sleep more consistently

-You can’t always help with this one, but you are more likely to be in the ‘too little sleep’ category if you are a new mom then not.
-Newborn sleepless nights and teething tots won’t last forever, so when you do have control, do try to get AT LEAST 5 straight hours of sleep per night, which we all crave more, but at least that much, and up to recommended 8 hours, which is optimum.
+You can’t always help with this one, but you are more likely to be in the ‘too little sleep’ category if you are a new mom rather than not.
+Newborn sleepless nights and teething tots won’t last forever, so when you do have control, do try to get AT LEAST 5 straight hours of sleep per night, which we all crave more, but at least that much, and up to the recommended 8 hours, which is optimum.

-9 or 10 hours seems heavenly, but actually may help fat accumulate in your mid section.
+9 or 10 hours seems heavenly, but actually may help fat accumulate in your mid-section.
 Less then 5 hours a night is the same deal, and I can prove this with two words..’MY HUSBAND.’
 Before we had our 1st child together, he slept peacefully for about 8 hours a day after & before work and had a natural nice shape and flat belly.
 Now…he gets VERY little sleep, and instead of his once V-shape, he looks more like the shape of a donut.
 Coincidence?
 I think this IS part of it.